-NOTE: The Audio or CB icons are skipped when the vehicle is not equipped with these features.
+NOTE: The Audio icon is skipped when the vehicle is not equipped with this feature.
 The Preferences Screen is skipped when vehicle is above 5 km/h (3 MPH), except for the SE5 model for the towing mode.

-- 1. Category icons - Default riding icon selected
+- 1. Category icons - 2.
+Default riding icon selected